MegaMorph/galapagos/EXAMPLE_AND_README/USAGE.md

 - B/D will only be carried out for objects where a SS fit output file already exists!
 Where single-sérsic fits have crashed, no B/D fit can be carried out in the current Galapagos-2 version.

 The starting values for the fits are also taken from the single-sersic fits following this scheme (since galapagos-2.0.6 for now, subject to change).
-This could be changed by the user in 'gala_bd_bridge.pro if he wishes to do so, e.g. by trying his own setups:
+This could be changed by the user in "gala_bd_bridge.pro" if he wishes to do so, e.g. by trying his own setups:

     Disk:
     x & y : same as ss result